Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Bloom: Spring or summer.

-Leaves: Small, green, smooth or fuzzy, aromatic when crushed.
+Leaves: Small, green, smooth or fuzzy, aromatic when crushed, usually edible.
 Several thyme cultivars, such as Caraway, Lime, and Mint, have a fragrance, but no cooked flavor.
 Only two cultivars have a flavor that survives cooking, and are listed below.

-Stems: Herbaceous stems, growing from a woody base, become woody with age on some cultivars.
-Their stems will grow roots where their leaf nodes touch moist soil.
+Stems: Thin, wiry, herbaceous, growing from an initially herbaceous base that becomes woody with age.
+On some cultivars the stems become woody with age as well.
+The stems grow roots where their leaf nodes touch moist soil.

 Roots: Taproot.